 - Home security system.
 A home security system deters theft and limits losses by alerting authorities when break-ins do occur.
-Kin customers are eligible for a free LiveWatch security system, normally $99.
-This typically saves homeowners about $100 on their premium.
+Kin customers are eligible for a discounted Brinks Home Security system, which saves customers money on their yearly premium.

 Comparing Home Insurance Companies in Houston

 While it’s tempting to look for a home insurance provider that offers the lowest rates, consider the quality of the coverage it offers, too.